Screenshot to PDF using Python (example included)

 im_1.save(pdf_path)

-Optionally, you could enhance the code to keep only the PDF file after taking the screenshot.
-In that case, the screenshot will be deleted once the PDF file is saved at your specified location.
+Optionally, you can keep only the PDF file after taking the screenshot (the screenshot file will be deleted):

 import pyautogui